-Checking fully-identical regions (FIR, or IBD2) is by far the best way to distinguish between 3/4 siblings, full-siblings, and double 1st cousins (2x1C); identical-by-descent (IBD) is next best, and half-identical regions (HIR) is least preferable; IBD = HIR + FIR; cM = centiMorgan; 1C1R = 1st cousin, once removed.
+Identical-by-descent (IBD) sharing is the best method to distinguish between relationship types; fully-identical regions (FIR, or IBD2) is almost as accurate; and half-identical regions (HIR) is least preferable; IBD = HIR + FIR; cM = centiMorgan; 1C1R = 1st cousin, once removed.

 This tool is only for comparison of 3/4 siblings or 2x1C to siblings and other close relationship types.
 If you don't suspect either of those less common relationships, or if you want to learn more about this tool, please click here.

 All probabilities are for autosomal DNA only.
 Please subtract any X-DNA before using the calculator.
 Also, I recommend subtracting any shared DNA from segments less than 7 cM that may have found their way into your total.

 The above probabilities assume no endogamy or other pedigree collapse.
 Those cases should be treated separately.